davidrhoden/davidrhoden-basic-netlify/timeline/dreamed-i-was-on-tour-dec-6-2020.md

 ---
-title: dreamed I was on tour.
+title: Dreamed I was on tour.
 date: 2020-12-06T08:00:00.000Z
 summary: I dreamed I was on tour with my band.
 We had a gig at a women's college.
 Also Betty.
 excerpt: I dreamed I was on tour with my band.
 We had a gig at a women's college.
 Also Betty.